-Karen Salmansohn is the founder of NotSalmon – as well as a best selling author and award winning designer – with over 1 million books sold – and over 1 million fans on Facebook.
+Karen Salmansohn is the founder of NotSalmon – as well as a best selling author and award winning designer – with about 2 million books sold nationally & internationally – and over 1 million fans on Facebook and about 60,000 instagram fans.
 She is committed to inspiring people to live a life they love – no matter how much “you gotta be freaking kidding me!” life throws at you!
-Below is the story of Karen’s personal journey – a zig-zagger of a journey – with many obstacles to swerve around and peaks and valleys to travel up and through – which brought her to why she loves writing and designing inspirational books and products.
+Below is the story of Karen’s personal journey – a zig-zagger of a path- with many obstacles to swerve around and peaks and valleys to travel up and through – which brought her to why she loves writing and designing inspirational books and video courses.

 Hi, I’m Karen Salmansohn – and if you follow my work, you might find it interesting to know that the books, courses, and posters I create are inspired by what I jokingly call my “Bucket List From Hell.”